A local’s guide to Madrid: 15 unmissable haunts

 (Image credit: Photography by German Saiz.
 Courtesy of Gilda Haus)

-Madrid-based Codoo studio might have been inspired by Gianfranco Frattini, Nanda Vigo and other 1970s Italian design pioneers, but this Madrid cocktail bar is perhaps most distinctive for the metallic, high-gloss shade of pearl orange that floods its floor, walls and ceiling.
+Madrid-based Codoo studio may have taken inspiration from Gianfranco Frattini, Nanda Vigo and other 1970s Italian design pioneers, but its interior for this Madrid cocktail bar is perhaps most distinctive for the metallic, high-gloss shade of pearl orange that floods its floor, walls and ceiling.
 Complemented by mirrored surfaces and touches of electric blue, the space is vivid, voluminous and seductive, its decoration celebrating functional urban design, from the office-style tube lighting to the stainless steel furniture, while carpeted floors and velvet curtains add a warmer touch.
 AR

 Gilda Haus is located at C. de San Mateo, 6, 28004 Madrid, Spain.